Z-Bolt/OctoScreen/README.md

 Allows you to control your 3D Printer, like you can do with any [TFT/LCD panel](http://reprap.org/wiki/RepRapTouch), but using _OctoPrint_ and a Raspberry Pi.

 <img width="480" src="https://user-images.githubusercontent.com/1573114/33559609-a73a969e-d90d-11e7-9cf2-cf212412aaa5.png" />

+### Those are some of the functionalities supported:

+- Print jobs monitoring.
+- Temperature and Filament management.
+- Jogging operations.

 ### How this is different from TouchUI?